ShalConnects/Balanze/TEAM_DEVELOPMENT_GUIDE.md

 ### **Yes, Multiple Developers Can Work Simultaneously!**

-Your FinTech SaaS is perfectly structured for team development.
+Your Balanze SaaS is perfectly structured for team development.
 Here's how to coordinate multiple developers working on different features:

 ## 📋 Development Workflow